 Series 5: 1866-1877 reflects a nation that persevered through a most difficult set of circumstances: a bloody civil war that claimed hundreds of thousands of lives, the incorporation of the recently freed African Americans into American life, and a population that rapidly expanded into the Western territories.
 Broad subject areas covered in the collection reach into every facet of American life, including science, literature, medicine, agriculture, women’s fashion, family life, and religion.

-A comprehensive source for discovering nineteenth-century books, periodicals, official documents, newspapers and archives.
-The C19 Index draws on the strength of established indexes such as the Nineteenth Century Short Title Catalogue, The Wellesley Index, Poole's Index and Periodicals Index Online to create integrated bibliographic coverage of books and official publications, archival collections and articles published in over 2,500 journals, magazines and newspapers.
-C19 Index now provides integrated access to 12 bibliographic indexes, including almost a million records from the ongoing digitization of British Periodicals Collections I and II.
+Comprehensive source for discovering nineteenth-century books, periodicals, official documents, newspapers and archives.
+Draws on the strength of established indexes such as the Nineteenth Century Short Title Catalogue, The Wellesley Index, Poole's Index and Periodicals Index Online.
+Provides integrated access to 12 bibliographic indexes, including almost a million records from the ongoing digitization of British Periodicals Collections I and II.

-Historical Abstracts is a bibliographic database containing citations to articles on the history of the world from 1450 to the present (excluding the United States and Canada, which are covered in America: History and Life).
-Published since 1954, Historical Abstracts currently indexes over 2,000 journals published throughout the world.
-In addition to including the key historical journals from virtually every major country, Historical Abstracts includes a targeted selection of hundreds of journals in the social sciences and humanities that are of special interest to researchers and students of history.
+Contains citations to articles on the history of the world from 1450 to the present (excluding the United States and Canada, which are covered in America: History and Life).
+Indexes journals published throughout the world.
+Also includes a targeted selection of journals in the social sciences and humanities that are of special interest to researchers and students of history.

-RAMBI - The Index of Articles on Jewish Studies - is a selective bibliography of articles in the various fields of Jewish studies and in the study of Israel.
-Material listed in Rambi is compiled from thousands of periodicals and from collections of articles - in Hebrew, Yiddish, and European languages- mainly from the holdings of the Jewish National and University Library, a world center for research on the Jewish people and Israel.
-Rambi also lists articles from secondary sources.
-Author, title and source information are given in the original language of publication.
-Subject headings are in English.
-Proper search and display of Hebrew characters requires that your browser have the correct Unicode character set.
-The database authors recommend the use of Internet Explorer 5 or higher to properly use the features of the database.
+Selective bibliography of articles in various fields of Jewish studies and the study of Israel.
+Compiled from thousands of periodicals and from collections of articles - in Hebrew, Yiddish, and European languages- mainly from the holdings of the Jewish National and University Library, a world center for research on the Jewish people and Israel.

 Before searching, log into the proxy server and return here.